Music Performance

 additional information

-• We are a creative college, creating a specialist, creative ecosystem.
-This is enhanced by teachers, support staff and managers with creative backgrounds and experience.
+• We are an exclusively creative college, where 100% of our courses are in the creative sectors, creating a specialist, creative ecosystem.
+This is strengthened by teachers, support staff and managers with creative backgrounds and experience

-• We have developed in house careers and online learning programmes to support, enhance and harness students’ creative skills and abilities.
+• We have developed in-house careers and online learning programmes to support, enhance and harness your creative skills and abilities

-• We cover a range of disciplines and outputs whilst still allowing students to determine and develop their own creative outputs.
+• We cover a range of disciplines and outputs within vocal artistry and music performance, whilst still allowing students to determine and develop their own creative outputs

 4 GCSEs at 4-9 (C-A*) including English.